Underside view of a cannabis plant with roots exposed, with light from above highlighting the plant.

 Preventing Future Infestations

 Prevention is always better than cure.
-Ensuring proper sanitation and pest management practices can reduce the likelihood of infestations.
-Regularly check your plants and the growing environment for signs of pests.
+Ensuring proper sanitation and pest management can reduce the likelihood of infestations.
+Rotate your crops and avoid reusing soil without proper sterilization.

 Soil and Environmental Management